THOMASELOVE/431-2023/README.md

 # 431-2023

-Main website for 431 in Fall 2023
+Main Page for 431 (section 100) in Fall 2023 with Dr. Love